mmistakes/minimal-mistakes/_posts/reads/2016-01-20-dream-year-by-ben-arment.md

 altogether and our lives wouldn't change one bit.
 Find these things, stop doing them and use that time to put in the work.

-> "If you still don't think you have the time, try this experiment: Take a week to keep a detailed account of how you spend your time each day, hour by hour.
-You'll be surprised by the results."
+> If you still don't think you have the time, try this experiment: Take a week to keep a detailed account of how you spend your time each day, hour by hour.
+You'll be surprised by the results.

 I've tried this exercise before and was shocked at how much time I was spending on various things that didn't contribute to my long-term goals.